tedneward/Azgaarnoth/Creatures/Gnolls.md

 >- **Languages** Gnoll,Abyssal
 >- **Challenge** 9
 >___
->***Aura of Bloodthirst.***.
-If the flind isn't incapacitated, any creature that has Rampage can make a Bite attack as a bonus action while within 10 feet of the flind.
+>***Aura of Bloodthirst.*** If the flind isn't incapacitated, any creature that has Rampage can make a Bite attack as a bonus action while within 10 feet of the flind.
 >
 >#### Actions
->***Multiattack.***.
-The flind makes one Flail of Chaos attack, one Flail of Pain attack, and one Flail of Paralysis attack, or it makes three Longbow attacks.
+>***Multiattack.*** The flind makes one Flail of Chaos attack, one Flail of Pain attack, and one Flail of Paralysis attack, or it makes three Longbow attacks.
 >
->***Flail of Chaos.***.
-Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
+>***Flail of Chaos.*** Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
 Hit: 10 (1d10 + 5) bludgeoning damage, and the target must make a DC 16 Wisdom saving throw.
 On a failed save, the target must use its reaction, if available, to make one melee attack against a random creature, other than the flind, within its reach.
 If there's no creature within reach, the target instead moves half its speed in a random direction.
 >
->***Flail of Pain.***.
-Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
+>***Flail of Pain.*** Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
 Hit: 10 (1d10 + 5) bludgeoning damage plus 16 (3d10) psychic damage.
 >
->***Flail of Paralysis.***.
-Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
+>***Flail of Paralysis.*** Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
 Hit: 10 (1d10 + 5) bludgeoning damage, and the target must succeed on a DC 16 Constitution saving throw or be paralyzed until the end of its next turn.
 >
->***Longbow.***.
-Ranged Weapon Attack: +6 to hit, range 150/600 ft., one target.
+>***Longbow.*** Ranged Weapon Attack: +6 to hit, range 150/600 ft., one target.
 Hit: 6 (1d8 + 2) piercing damage.
 >

 ---